ucfopen/materia-template-widget/README.md

 > NOTE: If you are cloning this widget, to make a new widget, then make sure to redirect your remote git repo to the new widget repo.

+## Testing

+## Testing Coffeescript with Jest

+Add `jest-coffee-preprocessor` and add properties to package.json to define `jest.transform` and `jest.moduleFileExtensions`.
+They must be customized to load and transform coffeescript.

+## Testing Angular

+You'll need angular mock, and you'll have to use the inject function to get a reference to modules and dependencies

+## Testing React, JSX, ES6